WHY INVEST IN SAFETY TRAINING

-OSHA’s primary responsibility is to improve the health and safety of employees across the country.
-The OSH Act of 1970 safeguards the rights of employees in workplaces across the country.
-Specifically, the General Duty Clause includes provisions for employees’ rights to a safe and healthful workplace:
+OSHA’s primary goal is to improve the health and safety of employees across the country.
+The Occupational Safety and Health Act of 1970 safeguards the rights of employees in workplaces throughout the country.
+More specifically, the General Duty Clause includes provisions for employees’ rights to a safe and healthful workplace.
+Each employer must:

 With this in mind, it’s important to note that both employers and employees have certain rights and responsibilities regarding safety and health in the workplace.
-As noted above, an employer’s primary duty is to provide employees with a safe and healthful workplace.
-They do so by complying with OSHA regulations.
+It’s important to note that both employers and employees have certain rights and responsibilities regarding safety and health in the workplace.

-On the flip side, employees are responsible for complying with all OSHA regulations and additional safety standards enforced in their workplace.
+While employers have their own responsibilities to fulfill, employees are responsible for complying with all OSHA regulations and any safety standards enforced in their workplace.
 For this reason, safety is everyone’s responsibility.

 OSHA enforces safety regulations by conducting investigations and issuing fines to companies that are non-compliant.
-However, safety regulations should never be something employers and employees choose to reactively implement after an accident has occurred on the job.
-Instead, employers and employees should be proactive about creating safe operating procedures that prevent accidents from occurring in the first place.
+However, safety regulations should never be something employers and employees choose to implement only after an accident has occurred on the job.
+Instead, employers and employees should be proactive about creating safe operating procedures that prevent accidents from happening in the first place.

 As part of the effort to improve overall job safety and health, OSHA encourages companies to create safety and health programs.
 These programs help employers prioritize protecting the health and safety of their employees.